 FPA is pleased to see further decreases in teenage pregnancy rates for England and Wales.

-Figures published by the Office for National Statistics this morning show that in the third quarter of 2015, the rate of under 18s conceptions was 19.7 per 1,000 women aged 15 to 17.
+Figures published by the Office for National Statistics show that in the third quarter of 2015, the rate of under 18s conceptions was 19.7 per 1,000 women aged 15 to 17.
 Compared to the same quarter in 2014, this represents an 11% decrease from 22.1.

 On a rolling basis, the annual rate at the end of September 2015 was 21.4.
 In England it was 21.2 and in Wales, 24.3.